gluppler/gluppler/README.md

 Hi, I'm Gabe!
 I'm a Computer Science student at Sunway University with a 20-year hands-on passion for hardware, firmware, and physical systems.
 My journey began with taking things apart to see how they work, and today, that curiosity drives my work across multiple domains—from embedded systems and firmware development to full-stack web applications and competitive cybersecurity.

-I am the founder of two platforms:
+I am the founder of a Non-Profit Organization:
-* **Behelit Systems**: A security firm dedicated to securing the physical reality of businesses.
 * **Cult of the LOLCOW (cLc)**: Malaysia's first open-source hardware hacking community.

 I'm driven by the challenge of understanding how systems break to build more resilient defenses.
 Whether I'm writing low-level firmware, architecting scalable web applications, or solving CTF challenges, I bring the same methodical approach: understand the fundamentals, exploit the weaknesses, and build something better.